San Marcos Growers LogoSan Marcos Growers

 Plant in full sun in a well-drained soil and water occasionally to not at all in our coastal gardens.
 Hardy to around 28° F. An attractive midsized aloe that with time can be useful as a barrier or hedge plant, but is not fast to fill in.
 Aloe megalacantha is widespread in north-east Ethiopia and north-west Somalia where it grows on rocky hillsides and sandy plains from 3,600 to 6,000 feet elevation.
 The specific epithet comes from the Greek words 'megas' meaning "large" and 'akantha' meaning "thorn" or "spine" in reference to the large teeth on the leaf margins.
 Our original plants obtained from the Institute of Aloe Studies in 2012 as Aloe megalacantha IAS09-048.

-This information about Aloe megalacantha displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe megalacantha displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.